brewinapps/ios-maven-plugin/README.md

 1. ios.sourceDir			    (default: src/ios)
 2. ios.appName     		        (required)  is also the name of the bundle identifier
-3. ios.scheme
+3. ios.classifier     		    will be added to the .ipa file name
+4. ios.buildXCArchiveEnabled       (default: true) flag for iOS export to xcarchive enabled.
+If false the .app will be generated instead of xcarchive.
+You must set the xcode "scheme" value.
+Also the XCode scheme must be shared in the xcode project!
+5. ios.scheme                   Is necessary for xcarchive builds.
+XCode Version > 6.
+The scheme must be "shared" within the xcode project!
-4. ios.sdk					    (default: iphoneos)
+6. ios.sdk					    (default: iphoneos)
-5. ios.codeSignIdentity
+7. ios.codeSignIdentity
-6. ios.codeSigningWithResourceRulesEnabled  (default: false) if true, build will be run with xcode argument CODE_SIGN_RESOURCE_RULES_PATH=$(SDKROOT)/ResourceRules.plist
-7. ios.configuration		    (default: Release)  Release or Debug
+8. ios.configuration		    (default: Release)  Release or Debug
-8. ios.buildId                  (The build number. e.g. 1234) For using jenkins as build server use ${env.BUILD_NUMBER} here
+9. ios.buildId                  (The build number. e.g. 1234) For using jenkins as build server use ${env.BUILD_NUMBER} here
-9. ios.target                   (The Xcode build target)
+10. ios.target                   (The Xcode build target)
-10. ios.keychainPath             (The file system path to the keychain file) e.g. /Users/lestdev/Library/Keychains/letsdev.keychain
+11. ios.keychainPath             (The file system path to the keychain file) e.g. /Users/lestdev/Library/Keychains/letsdev.keychain
-11. ios.keychainPassword        (The keychain password to use for unlock keychain) Before the build the keychain will be unlocked and locked again after the build.
+12. ios.keychainPassword        (The keychain password to use for unlock keychain) Before the build the keychain will be unlocked and locked again after the build.
-12. ios.infoPlist               (default: projectName/projectName-Info.plist) The path to the Info.plist, relative to the project directory.
+13. ios.infoPlist               (default: projectName/projectName-Info.plist) The path to the Info.plist, relative to the project directory.
-13. ios.ipaVersion              (The version number for the IPA, different to the maven project version)
+14. ios.ipaVersion              (The version number for the IPA, different to the maven project version)
-14. ios.assetsDirectory         (The name of the assets folder.
+15. ios.assetsDirectory         (The name of the assets folder.
 The assets folder in your project has to be "assets")
-15. ios.appIconsDirectory       (The name of the appIcons folder)
+16. ios.appIconsDirectory       (The name of the appIcons folder)
-16. ios.projectName             (The name of the project.)
+17. ios.projectName             (The name of the project.)
-17. ios.provisioningProfileUUID (The UUID of the provisioning profile to be used.
+18. ios.provisioningProfileUUID (The UUID of the provisioning profile to be used.
 If not set the default provisioning profile will be used instead)
-18. ios.bundleIdentifier        (The bundle identifier to overwrite in info plist.
+19. ios.bundleIdentifier        (The bundle identifier to overwrite in info plist.
 If not set the default bundle identifier will be used instead)
-19. ios.displayName             (The display name to overwrite in info plist.
+20. ios.displayName             (The display name to overwrite in info plist.
 If not set the default display name will be used instead)
-20. ios.appIconName             (The app icon name to overwrite in info plist.
+21. ios.appIconName             (The app icon name to overwrite in info plist.
 If not set the default app icon name will be used instead. e.g. <appIconName>free-icon.png</appIconName>)
-21. ios.iOSFrameworkBuild       (flag for building iOS frameworks in multi execution environment)
+22. ios.iOSFrameworkBuild       (flag for building iOS frameworks in multi execution environment)
-22. ios.iphoneosArchitectures   (default: arm64 armv7 armv7s) architectures build with iphoneos sdk
+23. ios.iphoneosArchitectures   (default: arm64 armv7) architectures build with iphoneos sdk
-23. ios.iphonesimulatorArchitectures (default: i386 x86_64) architectures build with iphonesimulator sdk (only used for framework builds)
+24. ios.iphonesimulatorArchitectures (default: i386 x86_64) architectures build with iphonesimulator sdk (only used for framework builds)
-24. ios.gccPreprocessorDefinitions (optional) properties delivered to xcodebuild via GCC_PREPROCESSOR_DEFINITIONS
+25. ios.gccPreprocessorDefinitions (optional) properties delivered to xcodebuild via GCC_PREPROCESSOR_DEFINITIONS
-25. ios.macOSFrameworkBuild       (flag for building macosx frameworks)
+26. ios.macOSFrameworkBuild       (flag for building macosx frameworks)
+27. ios.codeSigningEnabled           (default: true) Enabled or disable code signing for the app
+28. ios.codeSigningWithResourceRulesEnabled   (default: false) flag for iOS code signing with resources rules enabled.
+Following will be added to code sign execution: <pre>CODE_SIGN_RESOURCE_RULES_PATH=$(SDKROOT)/ResourceRules.plist</pre> .
+This was necessary from iOS SDK 6.1 until 8.0

 ### ios:deploy
 Deploys the IPA package as well as the generated dSYM.zip to HockeyApp